 - An annual cohort of 25 organisers developing the core skills needed to confidently launch and build local campaigns

-- Mentoring and network support between and after workshops and
+- Mentoring and network support between workshops and

 - An extensive collection of training materials shared online, with support to lead workshops in your community.

 Join a growing network of effective organisers that together will mobilise communities across Australia to move beyond coal and gas toward a safe climate.

 APPLICATIONS FOR THE 2018 FELLOWSHIP PROGRAM ARE NOW OPEN